-If you wish to leave the font family set to the default, you can put anything not a font name as the family.
-The PySimpleGUI Demo programs and documentation use the family 'Any' to demonstrate this fact..
-You could use "default" if that's more clear to you.
+If you wish to leave the font family set to the default, you can put anything not matching one of the above names.
+The examples use the family 'Any'.
+You could use "default" if that's more clear.

-There are 2 formats that can be used to specify a font... a string, and a tuple Tuple - (family, size, styles) String - "Family Size Styles"
+There are 2 formats that can be used... a string, and a tuple Tuple - (family, size, styles) String - "Family Size Styles"

-To specify an underlined, Helvetica font with a size of 15 the values: ('Helvetica', 15, 'underline italics') 'Helvetica 15 underline italics'
+To specify an underlined, Helvetica font with a size of 15 the values would be ('Helvetica', 15, 'underline italics') 'Helvetica 15 underline italics'